bitcoinvsalts/node-binance-trader/README.md

 # Roadmap 🚧

-* ✔️ Dynamic trading
+* ✔️ Dynamic trading execution
-* Add strategies + auto trades
+* Add more complex trading strategies + live testing and trading
 * Add an AI/ML "brain" to the bot